 While it’s fun and somewhat addicting to watch Dr. Pimple Popper extracting pimples and blackheads in her office, attempting to bring the popping fun to your own space can lead to serious skin consequences if you’re not careful.
 Wondering how to safely remove pimples at home?
 We’ve got you covered.

-In short, yes - but it really depends on what kind of pimples you’re dealing with.
+In short, yes - but it depends on what kind of pimples you’re dealing with.
 As with trying any new skincare treatment, exercise caution when beginning.
-Recklessly trying to pop any and all pimples across your face can have serious and possibly long-term consequences.
+Recklessly trying to pop any pimples across your face can have serious and possibly long-term consequences.

 Typically your run-of-the-mill blackheads and whiteheads are okay to squeeze out at home, but more severe types of acne like cysts and nodules are better left to the professionals.
 If you’re unsure of what type of acne you have, it’s always good to do your research first!

 If you’re only dealing with one or two spots, popping them (using the right methods and tools of course!) should be fine.
 Bear in mind though, if you have pimples in areas where your skin is thinner and more vulnerable i.e. around your eyes and cupid’s bow area, it’s safer to have them dissolved or frozen off by an esthetician.

 So how exactly are you supposed to go about extracting blackheads and whiteheads yourself?
 Turns out it’s not that complicated.

 How to Pop Pimples Yourself (the Right Way)

 If you’re hell-bent on getting that pesky pimple off your face right now, you’re going to want to follow a couple of tried and true steps.